VM Configurations

 - Click the VM Configurations in the left panel.

-View Controller Logs of a VM Configuration from Management
+View a JSON Export of a VM Configuration from Management

 - Go to the Management icon in the top left taskbar.